 2005 APA Convention, Washington, DC

-Garth Neufeld, Bill McKeachie, and Eric LandrumWilbert J. (Bill) McKeachie, Professor Emeritus of Psychology at the University of Michigan, is an iconic teacher of psychology.
+Garth Neufeld, Bill McKeachie, and Eric LandrumWilbert J. (Bill) McKeachie, Professor Emeritus of Psychology at the University of Michigan, (born August 24, 1921; died June 12, 2019) was an iconic teacher of psychology.
 From the time he completed his Ph.D. at Michigan in 1949, until his retirement at age 85, Bill was fully engaged in teaching: encouraging graduate students and colleagues, developing materials to advance pedagogy, and influencing organizations in support of teaching.
 From its publication in 1950, his Teaching Tips has remained in print through 14 editions (now with co-author Marilla Svinicki), helping countless faculty in many disciplines to improve their teaching.

 McKeachie, W. J. (1951).
 A program for training teachers of psychology.
 American Psychologist, 6(4), 119-121.

 Garth Neufeld, Charles Brewer, and Eric Landrum

 For a generation of psychology faculty, the name of Charles Brewer has been synonymous with the teaching of psychology.
 After completing work for the Ph.D. at the University of Arkansas, Charles taught briefly at Elmira College and The College of Wooster, before joining the faculty of Furman University in 1967.
 He has been at Furman ever since and is now Professor Emeritus there.
 Charles hit the ground running as a teacher, receiving the first Furman Meritorious Teaching Award in 1969, and a few years later becoming president of the Society for the Teaching of Psychology.